google-parfait/dataset_grouper/README.md

 ## What Else?

 The example above is primarily for educational purposes.
 MNIST is a relatively small dataset, and can generally fit entirely into memory.
+For more interesting examples, check out the examples folder.

 Dataset Grouper is intended more for large-scale datasets, especially those datasets that do not fit into memory.
 For these datasets, we recommend using